top of page

 HIH is incorporated as a CLG (717469).
 We are funded by The One Foundation, The Sunflower Foundation, The Community Foundation, Choose Love and via the work we carry out under a Service Level Agreement with The Irish Red Cross.

-Sign up for hosting tips, resources and updates.
+Sign up for hosting tips, resources and community updates.

 We'll be in touch soon!